-The Mat-Su Health Foundation (MSHF) is currently offering two different grant programs related to the COVID-19 pandemic.
+The Mat-Su Health Foundation (MSHF) is currently offering two different funding programs related to the COVID-19 pandemic.

 - Coronavirus Prevention and Response (CPR) Grants